Humble & Fred: Back to FM: Mix 99.9 (2003–2005)

-In August 2003, Humble & Fred, by then named Best Morning Show in Canada four times by the Canadian Association of Broadcasters, moved to Mix 99.9, an FM station owned by Standard Broadcasting, replacing Carla Collins, who had reportedly decided to leave due to finding it too difficult to continue doing a daily morning radio show alongside her television obligations.
+In August 2003, Humble & Fred, by then named Best Morning Show in Canada four times by the Canadian Association of Broadcasters, moved to Mix 99.9, a hot adult contemporary FM station owned by Standard Broadcasting, replacing Carla Collins, who had reportedly decided to leave due to finding it too difficult to continue doing a daily morning radio show alongside her television obligations.
 Meanwhile, back at Mojo, after Jeff Marek filled in initially, John Oakley would eventually become the duo's replacement at the AM station.

 The Humble & Fred transfer from Mojo to Mix, one of several high-profile radio morning show changes in the Toronto market during summer 2003, received due coverage in Toronto-based print media including Mix program director Pat Holiday's quote about the duo's move being motivated by their desire "to be in the top echelon of morning shows with numbers and listeners", while Mojo's program director Scott Armstrong stated they left "due to being interested in a music format, which Mojo obviously couldn't offer".
 Years later, in different interviews, Glassman and Patterson talked about the details of their Mix transfer that were not public knowledge at the time, including a revelation that their primary motivation to move was Standard Broadcasting's offer of a 5-year guaranteed contract for each host, along with a significant pay raise and better bonus structure compared to what they were getting from Corus.
 They also discussed behind the scenes events during their unsuccessful contract re-negotiations with Corus that dragged throughout late 2002 and the first part of 2003 before Standard came in with its generous offer that they took, as well as Corus' last minute attempt to keep them, which the duo rebuffed having already signed with Standard.